C-HGP/NeoWatch/README.md

 # NeoWatch 24hr DS3231

-***TODO***
-- [ ] Make the more advanced circut schematic.

-The 60LED Neopixel watch is a fairly simple yet awesome project.
+The 60LED Neopixel watch is a fairly simple yet awesome project i've made.
 I did this over 48h as a schoolproject in my Embedded class.
 It uses a 60LED ring to display the time.

 It does it in 3 different colors using blue, red, and green.
 * Green = Minutes